 This school ensures staff receive appropriate first aid training and have easy access to first aid equipment.
-The main first aid boxes are located in the medical room and in the Y3/4 cupboard in the cloakroom nearest the school field.
+The main first aid boxes are located in both medical rooms.
 Basic first aid kits are located in each reception class, and at the swimming pool.
 Full, portable first aid kits are available and taken on any off site visits.

 This school ensures this policy is applied across the curriculum, including PE and Educational Visits.
 The named member of school staff responsible for this medical conditions policy, including the administering of medicines and first aid and its implementation is: